ghegg/recipe_book/recipes/Meal/Chicken_and_Dumpling_Soup.md

 1. Heat film of oil in large pot.
 Add prepped meat piece by piece to bottom of pan.
 2. When meat brown, push to side of pot and add vegetables that wish to be sauteed (mushrooms - first, green onion white - last)
 3. Deglaze with stock and add 2 pinches of salt, galric, and stewed vegetables in intervals (time to cook: carrots 45min, green beans 30min)
-4. Cover and Kkeep soup at a low simmer
+4. Cover and keep soup at a low simmer
 5. (15 minutes before vegetables cooked) Add dumplings to soup and cover for 10 minutes.
 Bring soup to a bubble.
 6. Turn off heat and add thickening cream, garnishes (green onion tops, herbs), lemon juice, and salt to taste.

 ## Notes
 - Replacement Attempts
-  - Thickening cream and wine with 2 cups of stock and a bechamel sauce
+  - (WORKS) Thickening cream and wine with 2 cups of stock and a bechamel sauce
-  - 1 zucchini for the mushrooms
+  - (WORKS) 1 zucchini for the mushrooms
 - Dumplings
   - Be careful not to use work dumplings too much, otherwise they will become dense
   - Cake flour leads to lighter dumplings